-Overall, how satisfied are you with the development of Evergreen Walk?
+Overall, how satisfied are you with Evergreen Walk? the do to opinioni or

-, and the second # %
+%

 very satisfied 164 22

 satisfied 317 43

 neither satisfied nor dissatisfied 172 23

 dissatisfied 67 9

 very dissatisfied 14 2

 don't know 8 1

 When asked how often respondents had used the services available at Evergreen Walk, the most popular activities selected included: shopping for clothing & specialty shops, with 16% indicating they shop "all the time", 60% indicating "sometimes".
 Eighteen percent responded they visit restaurants "all of the time" and 61% responded they "sometimes" go to restaurants.
 Only 14% of the respondents indicated they regularly visit the LA Fitness facility.